ThKrypt/QualCoder/10-Reports.md

 In versions up to 3.5, the html contains absolute links to the image/audio/video files.
 So it is best opened in a web browser from where it was downloaded.
 To convert the absolute links to relative links you need to delete some text.
-Open the html file and Find and Replace with nothing: look for src=" then remove all the text from here up to images
+Open the html file and Find and Replace with nothing: look for src=" then remove all the text from here up to images.

 Example:

 From:

 src="**C:/Users/yourname/Documents/myresults/**images/3-artifact4-pub.jpg

 To:

 src="images/3-artifact4-pub.jpg

 From 3.6 up, you can move the html file and its folder to another location and it will still work.